Last updated on April 27th, 2021

 One small step for e-commerce, one giant leap for US retail

-The primary reason for this shift is Amazon.
-Let this sink in for a moment – if tomorrow the ‘powers that be’ ban online sales in the US, nothing will happen.
-People will happily go and buy in Walmart and Kmart.
-The US won’t stop functioning. e-commerce, even in the US, is small and nascent.
-It’s like the famous vitamin or painkiller argument – You don’t ‘need’ vitamins.
+The primary reason for the shift in eCommerce spend in 2019 was Amazon.
+Until Covid struck, the narrative was that if the ‘powers that be’ banned online sales in the US, nothing would happen.
+People would happily go and buy at Walmart and Kmart.
+The US wouldn’t stop functioning.
+Ecommerce, even in the US, would stay small and nascent.
+(It’s like the famous vitamin or painkiller argument – You don’t ‘need’ vitamins.
 But, if you have pain you ‘need’ painkillers.
-Retail is painkiller.
-E-Commerce is the vitamin.
-So it’s a ‘nice to have’ and not ‘must have’. it’s just sheer execution genius of Amazon that took a ‘nice to solve’ problem and made a $400B ($394B to be specific) industry out it in the US alone!
+Retail is the painkiller.
+E-commerce is the vitamin.
+So, it is a ‘nice to have’ and not ‘must-have’) It’s just sheer execution genius of Amazon that took a ‘nice to solve’ problem and made a $600 Billion ($601.7 Billion to be specific) industry out of it in the US alone!

 How many e-commerce marketplaces are there?

 We’ve kept marketplaces out of the conversation for a while now.
 How are they faring?
 How big are they?
 In the future, e-commerce will be dominated by marketplaces.
 Look at China and the US – two of the world’s top economies.
 In each one of them, e-commerce is owned by marketplaces.
-Let’s look at the e-commerce behemoth: Amazon.
+In fact, of the 250+ privately held companies with more than $1B valuation around the world, 35-40 are e-commerce companies (if you include clothing & accessories brands with an online presence).
+That’s about 16%.
+Of them, nearly 33 of them are marketplaces.
+So, if you are in e-commerce and want to be a billion-dollar bay, you have to be a marketplace.

 - Amazon charges anywhere between 15% – 40% commission.
 Let’s assume it’s 15%.
-So if $30B = 15%, what would the actual revenue of the Amazon sellers be? $200B.
-So, on an average, if there are 100,000 sellers that matter, each one is making $2M (of course, this is not how it will be – some will make way more and some, way less, but imagine a market where 100,000 companies having $2M revenue each).
+So, if $80.46B = 15%, what would the actual revenue of the Amazon sellers be?
+Approximately $536B.
+So, on an average, if there are 200,000 sellers that matter, each one is making approximately $2.7M (of course, this is not how it will be – some will make way more and some, way less, but imagine a market where 200,000 companies having $2.7M revenue each).
 This is the ecosystem Amazon has powered.

 Did you like what you just read?
 Do us a favor by quoting our link if you are using these insights elsewhere.
 Selling to the e-commerce/retail industry or want us to talk about the e-commerce and retail market insights at your conference?
 Talk to us!
 We have the cleanest and the most insightful data out in the market!